Tag: hojari frankincense

 Drinking frankincense water is an ancient wellness ritual that’s gaining popularity again.
 If you’ve ever asked “how do you make frankincense water to drink?”, you’re not alone.
 In this post we reveal five astonishing truths about this simple herbal infusion – from a step-by-step guide and scientific benefits to potential risks and sourcing tips.
 This ultimate guide (with a friendly tone and expert backing) will show you how even novices can brew a powerful cup of frankincense water at home for refreshing, anti-inflammatory benefits.

-Before we dive in, here’s a quick overview: frankincense water is made by infusing Boswellia resin in hot water, a practice rooted in Middle Eastern tradition ( How to make Frankincense water – Herbaldimensions.com).
+Before we dive in, here’s a quick overview: frankincense water is made by infusing Boswellia resin in hot water, a practice rooted in West Asian tradition ( How to make Frankincense water – Herbaldimensions.com).
 In Oman and ancient Egypt it was prized as a healing drink – for example, the Egyptian Ebers Papyrus (circa 1500 BC) already prescribes frankincense for throat infections and asthma (History of Frankincense, Ancient Aromatic Tree Resin).

 Today, modern studies note that the boswellic acids in frankincense have potent anti-inflammatory effects (Boswellia: What it is, uses, benefits, and side effects), supporting conditions like arthritis and even soothing gut issues (5 Benefits and Uses of Frankincense — and 6 Myths).
 We’ll cover all that and more, with easy instructions and science-backed insight.
 (For our mission and heritage, see About Kohzen.)